shuuji3/kintone-utility/README.md

 ### npm library
 This library is published as npm library at [npmjs.com](https://npmjs.com) for using from your bundle systems such as Webpack.

-1. Add `kintone-utility` into your package dependencies.
+At first, add `kintone-utility` into your package dependencies:

 ```console
 > yarn add @shuuji3/kintone-utility
 ```

-2. Use `kintone-utility` from your project like following.
+Then, use `kintone-utility` from your project like the following:

 ```js
 // main.js
 import kintoneUtility from 'kintone-utility';